 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Banque Cantonale Vaudoise (BCV) reported total carbon emissions of approximately 4,650,000 kg CO2e, comprising 1,211,000 kg CO2e from Scope 1, 140,000 kg CO2e from Scope 2, and 3,102,000 kg CO2e from Scope 3 emissions.
-This reflects a slight decrease in emissions from 2023, where total emissions were about 4,570,000 kg CO2e, with Scope 1 at 1,157,000 kg CO2e, Scope 2 at 139,000 kg CO2e, and Scope 3 at 3,413,000 kg CO2e.
+In 2024, Banque Cantonale Vaudoise (BCV) reported total carbon emissions of approximately 4,453,000 kg CO2e.
+This includes Scope 1 emissions of about 1,211,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of around 140,000 kg CO2e, mainly from purchased electricity.
+The bank's Scope 3 emissions were significant, totalling approximately 3,102,000 kg CO2e, with major contributions from employee commuting (about 1,590,000 kg CO2e) and business travel (approximately 316,000 kg CO2e).
 BCV has set ambitious climate commitments, aiming to reduce its direct CO2 emissions by at least 35% from 2019 levels by 2030.
 This target aligns with federal and cantonal government objectives.
-Additionally, BCV is investing CHF 2.6 million over ten years to achieve energy reduction targets at its flagship sites, aiming for a 9% reduction in power consumption at its head office and a 20% reduction at its Administrative Center by 2028.
-Looking towards the long term, BCV is committed to achieving net-zero greenhouse gas emissions by 2050, as mandated by the Climate and Innovation Act approved in June 2023.
-This includes specific targets for Scope 1 and Scope 2 emissions, which are to be reduced to net-zero by 2050.
-Furthermore, BCV aims for an 82% reduction in CO2 emissions from its properties by 2040, progressing towards complete elimination by 2050.
-Overall, BCV demonstrates a proactive approach to managing its carbon footprint and contributing to climate action, with clear targets and investments in sustainability initiatives.
+Additionally, under a framework agreement with the Canton of Vaud, BCV is investing CHF 2.6 million over ten years to achieve energy reduction targets, including a 20% reduction in power consumption at its Administrative Center by 2028.
+The bank is also committed to achieving net-zero greenhouse gas emissions by 2050, as mandated by the Climate and Innovation Act approved in June 2023.
+This includes targets for both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to climate action.
+Overall, BCV's emissions data and reduction initiatives demonstrate a proactive stance towards sustainability and climate responsibility within the financial sector in Switzerland.

 Access structured emissions data, company-specific emission factors, and source documents